Freifunk-Rhein-Neckar/yanicOutputToZonefile/README.md

 ### Hostname Limitations:
-+ must only contain letters a-z, numbers, german umlauts (äöü) and the german eszett (ß)
++ must only contain letters a-z, numbers, german umlauts (äöü)
 + must not start or end with a dash (-)

 ### not valid are: